Lola — Harvesting Table Grapes in Arvin, CA

 Cal Ag Roots shares stories from this wide range of people, opening new lines of communication among them.

 Caroline first joined the CIRS Team as an Archival Researcher and Podcast Producer of our “We Are Not Strangers Here: African American Histories in Rural California” project.
-She is also the Cathryn P. Gamble Postdoctoral Fellow in the Department of Communication at the University of California, San Diego where she earned her PhD.
+She is also a UC President’s Postdoctoral Fellow in the Department of History at the University of California, Irvine and an Affiliated Researcher with the Democracy Lab and the Indigenous Futures Institute at UC San Diego where she earned her PhD.
 She holds an MFA in Creative Writing from UC Riverside and a B.A. in American Literature and Culture from UCLA.
 Her work examines how the history of the American West is made and remade, particularly in California and especially in popular culture.
 Her public scholarship includes exhibits and media produced in collaboration with nonprofit organizations, museums, academic partners, and communities.